learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

 `--` (usually).**

 Okay, now we're ready to write solutions for the next two functions:
 `increment(n)` and `decrement(n)`.
-These methods should take in a number, and increment/decrement the provided value by one, returning the result.
+As indicated by the tests, these methods should take a number as an argument, increment/decrement the provided value by one, and return the result.

 ## Parsing Numbers